-Many literary critics have pointed out that the play seems to capture some pretty common (and pretty awful) sixteenth and seventeenth attitudes toward interracial couplings.
-We can also draw some parallels between the play and more contemporary attitudes in the U.S. Here's what actor Paul Robeson (the black American actor who broke the color barrier when he played Othello on Broadway in 1943) had to say about Othello:
+Many literary critics have pointed out that the play seems to capture some pretty common (and completely awful) 16th and 17th century attitudes toward interracial couples.
+We can also—tragically—draw some parallels between the play and more contemporary attitudes in the U.S. Here's what actor Paul Robeson (the black American actor who broke the color barrier when he played Othello on Broadway in 1943) had to say about Othello:

 "In the Venice of that time [Othello] was in practically the same position as a coloured man in America today .
 He was a general, and while he could be valuable as a fighter he was tolerated, just as a negro who could save New York from a disaster would become a great man overnight.
 So soon, however, as Othello wanted a white woman, Desdemona, everything was changed, just as New York would be indignant if their coloured man married a white woman."
 (See "My Fight for Fame.
 How Shakespeare Paved My Way to Stardom."
 Pearson's Weekly, April 5, 1930, p 100.)